 Are Supportive Periodontal Care Visits Worth the Cost?

 Without question!
 By treating disease in the early stages, you save dollars-and discomfort-in the long run.
 Maintenance visits help to protect your periodontal health and prevent future dental problems.
 They are a wise investment in your dental health.
 If you have dental insurance, it may pay for just one dental examination every six months.
 Because you are susceptible to periodontal disease, you may need to be seen more often.
-So, you may need to personally pay for some of your maintenance visits.

 Will You be Protected from Unnecessary X-rays?